 While this phase of the project was under way, Fr.
 Chun unexpectedly passed away.
 Bishop Fitzpatrick asked Fr.
 Chun’s brother Nathan if he would be willing to donate the icon to the Diocese, and he graciously did so.

 The icon without the frame is considerably smaller (28.5” x 33.5”) than the one that had been on the chapel wall.
 Further, as Sean Kimizuka of Pacific Gallery and Frames pointed out, there was some mildew on the picture and chips in the masonite.
-Art Preservationist, Larry Pace was hired, and he restored the icon.
+Art Preservationist, Larry Pace has restored the icon.
 Shuzo Uemoto, a Honolulu Museum of Art Photographer, documented the unframed icon in case Nohona Hawaiʻi wishes to create postcards or other memorabilia.
-Additionally, in case of natural or manmade disaster, the icon could be reproduced.
+Additionally, in case of natural or manmade disaster, the icon can be reproduced.
 Fortunately, we have the koa from the large replica icon that we can use to frame the original icon, as koa is hard to obtain and exceptionally expensive.

 By Ann Dugdale Hansen, Coordinator: Wahi Kapu Renovation Committee